StevenPlai/SoonerReport/README.md

 Current post schedule:

-- Tweets each time OU receives a new 247Sports Crystal Ball
+- Tweets each time OU receives a new 247Sports Crystal Ball or Rivals FutreCast